scaleconf/scaleconf.org/content/sponsor_options.md

     Cost: R5,000 (<convert> USD) and the tab.
     We can also manage and organize the event for you, just let us know.

-##### Presence

-If you're looking to have some of your engineers on the ground, we would love to have some of your engineers bring a stand and talk shop with our attendees.

-    Area at the back of the hall (3m x 3m)
-    Three extra conference tickets

-    Cost: R15,000 (<convert> USD)
-    Space is the limiting factor here, so we will only be able to squeeze five spots into the venue.

 ##### Not found